zx80/cachetools-utils/README.md

   a multiple-level caching strategy in place, with a local in-process cache and a higher-level inter-process and inter-host cache.

+  When using a global shared cache, it should be clear that the cache may hold sensitive data and its manipulation may allow to change the behavior for the application, including working around security by tampering with the application authentication and authorizations guards.

 - **Latency**

   In order to reduce latency, most time should be spent in network accesses,